benstone/pymaginopolis/README.md

 Most releases of 3DMM/CW2 have a partial set of opcode names embedded in the binary.
 The Japanese release of 3DMM has the full set of opcode names.
 There is also documentation for some of the opcodes in the [script engine patent](https://patents.google.com/patent/US5867175).

-The opcode list used by the disassembler is located in `pymaginopolis\scriptengine\data\opcodes.xml`.
+The opcode list used by the assembler is located in `pymaginopolis\scriptengine\data\opcodes.xml`.
 The disassembler will resolve constants defined in `pymaginopolis\data\constants-3dmm.xml`.
 Most of these constants are from manual reverse engineering of 3DMM.

+A sample script is included in the `examples` directory.
+This script will change the "Go to Imaginopolis" item on the main menu to pop a message box.
+To assemble the sample script and patch it into the app's data files, use [nmake](https://docs.microsoft.com/en-us/cpp/build/reference/nmake-reference?view=msvc-160) to run the makefile, or just run the assembler and xml2chk commands yourself.
+This will generate a new `BUILDING.CHK` file.
+To install the new script, copy `BUILDING.CHK` into the 3DMM install directory.

 ## Usage